rohanshah-sre/LogsWorkshop/README.md

-# Here's how to install and run the Dynatrace Platform Workshop!
+# Here's how to install and run the Dynatrace Logs Workshop!

 ## Workshop Format
 * This workshop is intended to be a hands on introduction to Logs on latest Dynatrace platform.
+  * The material can be broken down modularly as required for your use case
+  * The target personas are - 1) Dynatrace users, 2) Dynatrace Admins
+  * Presentation is broken down into 2 parts to cater to the above 2 personas
 * Audience: Existing Dynatrace customers and late stage prospects (Intermediate Level Workshop).
 * Time: 2.5-4 Hours depending on how many labs you want to cover.
 * Present a 60 minute "Logs Workshop" presentation.